kartonfarkas/api_docs/source/use_cases/technical_reference.rst

      - Instructs the system to send a test email.
    * - /api/v2/email/<id>/updatesource
      - POST
-     - Defines Using API as recipient source for an email in eMarketing Suite.
+     - Defines Using API as recipient source for an email in Suite.
    * - /api/v2/email/<id>/url
      - POST
      - Returns the URL to the online version of an email, provided it has been sent to the specified contact.